 Cosmetology students transferring from another Paul Mitchell School.

-A maximum of 400 hours will be accepted.
 To determine how many transfer hours the school accepts is based on passing a practical and written test and what is allowed by state board.
-All cosmetology transfer students must complete a minimum of 1100 hours.

 Cosmetology students transferring from a non-Paul Mitchell School.